-Readers react to New Zealand sex education program for 5-year-olds
+Graphic sex education program for 5-year-olds shocks New Zealand parents

 Most sexual education programs are designed to promote immoral sexual behaviors and are not designed to prevent immoral sexual behaviors, unplanned pregnancies, or STD transmission.
 There are norms of sexual morality that are of divine law and which are binding on all persons regardless of intention, circumstances, or religious beliefs.
 Children do certainly need to be taught right from wrong in the area of sexual morality at an appropriate age, but immoral sexual behaviors should never be promoted and children should not be taught how to engage in them.